 Sleep schedules for 2 year-olds that work.

-Check out these sample sleep routines for toddlers that help kids fall asleep faster and wake up happy.
+Check out my sample sleep routines for toddlers that help kids fall asleep faster and wake up happy.
+I’ve included three specific samples below that you can customize for your child.

 In my experience and in working with hundreds of parents, ideal wake times are between 6-8 am and ideal bedtimes are between 6-8 pm.
 Toddlers naturally fall into a circadian rhythm that is ballpark similar to when the sun sets and rises.